 --- SPACE / WORKS IN SPACE / RAUM ---

-Contemporary abstract works and paintings in spaces and different constellations: The exhibition and room views shown here include paintings on canvas as well as objects.They are reflections on the interplay of line, color and light.
+Christian Eder´s contemporary abstract artworks and paintings exhibited in different spaces and work constellations: The exhibition and space views shown here include paintings as well as objects.They are reflections on the interplay of line, color and light.

 The layout of Eder's complex, colorful geometric painting has been compacted through a long process of assessing and testing the colors and visual effects that arise from the juxtaposition of these narrow lines of color, ribbons, and stripes.
 Theeven distance separating each parallel line instills the painting with a sense of uniformity.
 Alternating stripes of thinly applied paint divide the image into horizontal and vertical sectors.
 Like a network or a grid structure, these stripes are what hold the systemtogether.
 In contrast to this, the diagonals break open the inner balance of the paintingstructure.